gremour/gamekit/README.md

         height: 32
         xOffset: 0     # offset of the sprite in the image
         yOffset: 0
-        xOrigin: 16    # origin of the sprite is at the
+        xOrigin: 16    # origin of the sprite is at the foot level
-        yOrigin: 32    #   foot level
+        yOrigin: 32
         frameCount: 2  # animation consists of 2 frames represented by a horizontal stripe
         animLoop: true # animation loops
         frameMS: 500   # uniform number of milliseconds for each frame